Odyssey

 };

 Here we can see that modules is not an optional property on our Track type.
-Because the we're making inside of this component does not include modules details, TypeScript is letting us know that we're violating one of the rules of this Track type.
+Because the query we're making inside of this component does not include modules details, TypeScript is letting us know that we're violating one of the rules of this Track type.

 To fix this, we'll jump back into containers/track-card.tsx.
 Here we'll update the type signature of the TrackCard to omit modules from the properties it requires on the Track type we pass it.